Best React Email Libraries in 2026

 TL;DR

 React Email for component-based email in TypeScript; MJML for battle-tested cross-client rendering.
 React Email (~800K weekly downloads) is the modern approach — build emails with React components, preview live, and render to HTML.
 MJML (~600K downloads) uses a custom XML syntax that compiles to bulletproof HTML tables.
-For teams using React and Resend/Nodemailer, React Email is the clear pick.
+Maizzle brings Tailwind CSS to email with a build-step CSS purging approach.
+For teams using React and Resend or Nodemailer, React Email is the clear pick in 2026.

 Key Takeaways

-• All tools — output static HTML that gets sent via Nodemailer/Resend/SendGrid
+- All tools — output static HTML that gets sent via Nodemailer, Resend, or SendGrid

 React Email (Component-Based)